 Wilms tumors are grouped into 2 major types based on how they look under a microscope (their histology):

-Most kidney cancers in children are Wilms tumors, but in rare cases children can develop other types of kidney tumors.
+In rare cases, children can develop other types of kidney tumors.

 These tumors usually appear in the first few months of life.
 Children are usually cured with surgery, but sometimes chemotherapy is given as well.
 These tumors sometimes come back soon after treatment, so children who have had these tumors need to be watched closely for the first year afterward.

 These tumors are much more likely to spread to other parts of the body than Wilms tumors, and they are harder to cure.
 Because these tumors are rare, treatment is often given as part of a clinical trial.
-It's usually much like the intensive treatment used for Wilms tumors with unfavorable histology (see “ Treatment of Wilms tumor by type and stage”).
+It's usually much like the intensive treatment used for Wilms tumors with anaplastic histology (see Treatment of Wilms Tumors by Type and Stage).

 These tumors occur most often in infants and toddlers.
 They tend to spread to other parts of the body quickly, and most have already spread by the time they are found, which makes them hard to cure.
 Because these tumors are rare, treatment is often given as part of a clinical trial, and usually includes chemotherapy with several different drugs.